hendrtd/comp-2210/docs/term/202220-2022-spring/announcements/exam1-labtest1-distance.md

 # Lab Test 1 and Exam 1

-**Lab Test 1** will be given on **Tuesday, September 21**.
+**Lab Test 1** will be given on **Tuesday, February 15**.
 Students in the Campus sections must take the lab test during their scheduled lab time and in their scheduled lab room.
-Students in the Distance section must take the lab test during the scheduled lecture time and must use the designated proctoring system (details to follow in a separate announcement).
+Students in the Distance section must take the lab test during their scheduled lab time and must use the ProctorU procotoring system.

 **Exam 1** will be given on **Thursday, September 23**.
 Students in the Campus sections must take the exam during their scheduled lab time and in their